Eyevinn/.github/profile/README.md

 If you fancy any help in hosting, enhancing or integrating any of the components you find here just drop an email to sales@eyevinn.se and we'll figure something out together.

+## Slack

+Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.